MicrosoftDocs/office-developer-exchange-docs/docs/legacy-protocols/how-to-authenticate-an-imap-pop-smtp-application-by-using-oauth.md

 ### SASL XOAUTH2

-OAuth integration with requires your application to use SASL XOAUTH2 format for encoding and transmitting the access token.
+OAuth integration requires your application to use SASL XOAUTH2 format for encoding and transmitting the access token.
 SASL XOAUTH2 encodes the username, access token together in the following format:

 ```text
 base64("user=" + userName + "^Aauth=Bearer " + accessToken + "^A^A")